haotian2006/Chrono/docs/API/ChronoServer.md

 - Replicators are **visual proxies** cloned from `StarterPlayer.Replicator`
   and parented to `workspace.CurrentCamera`.
 - Chrono updates them each frame with `BulkMoveTo` based on snapshots.
-- They are useful for running queries on the player's characters on the server
+- They are useful for running queries on the player's characters on the server.
+- You can also access a player's replicator via workspace.Camera[player.Name].

 ---